 With a few tweaks:

-uncommenting the first section from tab2's layout: in settings.yaml (done her for illustration purpose to show tab2)
+Uncommenting the first section from tab2's layout: in settings.yaml (done here for illustration purposes to show tab2)

 Where we can find the different sections of our setup:

-the “informational widgets”, using the content from the widget.yaml
+The “informational widgets” use the content from the widget.yaml

-the tab1_apps automatically populated from any Docker services (as found on all the servers defined in the docker.yaml file) using the homepage.group=tab1_appslabels:
+tab1_apps is automatically populated from any Docker services (as found on all the servers defined in the docker.yaml file) using the homepage.group=tab1_appslabels:

-the content of the bookmarks.yaml (which we have not altered) is present at the end of each page (or tab).
-This is because we have not defined its location per the layout: we defined in settings.yaml; by default un-anchored content is displayed on all pages.
+The content of the bookmarks.yaml (which we have not altered) is present at the end of each page.
+This is because we have not defined its location per the layout: we defined in settings.yaml.
+By default, un-anchored content is displayed on all pages.

 The following are best practices from using Unraid for close to three years.
 Although much more complex installation (with ZFS pools or complex alternate OSes VM setup) are possible, it is written to support people interested in learning about the tool.
 I wrote about Unraid in the past, such as “Things I wished I had READ before my first Unraid Install... and more”.
 This post is different as I have recently installed a new workstation; and used the experience to document various aspects such as installation, array management, share configurations, and community applications.